Webpage created: June 26, 2017

 The first programme consisted of "As You Like It" plus a farce "Catherine and Petruchio", the latter being rudely interrupted by some parts of the audience.
 Prices were Boxes 4s, pit 2/6d, gallery one shilling.
 Apparently 1,149 people attended the opening night, amounting to £152 14s income, but it did not last.
 By 1820, the Royal had apparently acquired the title of "The Theatre of Splendid Misery" because of declining audiences.

-Major improvements were made in 1861 which cost the lessee, Mr J R Newcombe, some £3,000 and in return for which Plymouth Corporation gave him a fourteen year lease.
+Major improvements were made in 1861 which cost the lessee, Mr John Reilly Newcombe (1803-1887), some £3,000 and in return for which Plymouth Corporation gave him a fourteen year lease.
 The Theatre suffered several fires, in 1862, 1863, and in 1878, the last two requiring major renovation work.

 The Theatre Royal was demolished on April 11th 1937 to make way for the Royal Cinema.